glihm/kipt/README.md

 Under the hood, Kipt is using `starknet-rs` to interact with Starknet.

-Please take 5 min to read the [book here](https://glihm.github.io/kipt/), it's short and very helpful to get started!
+Please take 5 min to read the <a href="https://glihm.github.io/kipt/" target="_blank">book here</a>, it's short and very helpful to get started!

 # Lua, an other language to learn?